 I'm currently using Ubuntu for web development, this article explains how I configure Ubuntu for either desktop or virtual machine development.
-I also talk about Ubuntu Server on Virtual Private Servers (VPS) with the hope of matching development environments between desktop and server.
+I also talk about Ubuntu Server on Virtual Private Servers (VPS).
+By using Ubuntu on both the desktop and Server you can easily match development and production environments and avoid the use of extra tools such as vmware, virtualbox or docker.

 The goal of this article is to provide a number of commands that you can copy and paste into a terminal to get to a usable install.
 The idea is to gather all the commands you need to start a skeleton bash script for future installs.